amadlung/2019-04-11-gwu/automation.md

 Automating a Variant Calling Workflow
 ===

+> Questions:
+> > - How can I make my workflow more efficient and less error-prone?

 > Keypoints:
-> - "We can combine multiple commands into a shell script to automate a workflow."
+> > - "We can combine multiple commands into a shell script to automate a workflow."
-> - "Use `echo` statements within your scripts to get an automated progress update."
+> > - "Use `echo` statements within your scripts to get an automated progress update."
 ---

 ## What is a shell script?